Block cipher: History

 The modern design of block ciphers is based on the concept of an iterated product cipher.
 In his seminal 1949 publication, Communication Theory of Secrecy Systems, Claude Shannon analyzed product ciphers and suggested them as a means of effectively improving security by combining simple operations such as substitutions and permutations.
 Iterated product ciphers carry out encryption in multiple rounds, each of which uses a different subkey derived from the original key.
 One widespread implementation of such ciphers named a Feistel network after Horst Feistel is notably implemented in the DES cipher.
 Many other realizations of block ciphers, such as the AES, are classified as substitution–permutation networks.

-The root of all cryptographic block formats used within the Payment Card Industry Data Security Standard (PCI DSS) and American National Standards Institute (ANSI) standards lies with the Atalla Key Block (AKB), which was a key innovation of the Atalla Box, the first hardware security module (HSM).
-It was developed in 1972 by Mohamed M. Atalla, founder of Atalla Corporation (now Utimaco Atalla), and released in 1973.
-The AKB was a key block, which is required to securely interchange symmetric keys or PINs with other actors in the banking industry.
-This secure interchange is performed using the AKB format.
-The Atalla Box protected over 90% of all ATM networks in operation as of 1998, and Atalla products still secure the majority of the world's ATM transactions as of 2014.

 The publication of the DES cipher by the United States National Bureau of Standards (subsequently the U.S. National Institute of Standards and Technology, NIST) in 1977 was fundamental in the public understanding of modern block cipher design.
 It also influenced the academic development of cryptanalytic attacks.
 Both differential and linear cryptanalysis arose out of studies on DES design.
 As of 2016, there is a palette of attack techniques against which a block cipher must be secure, in addition to being robust against brute-force attacks.